LuanRT/YouTube.js/README.md

   - Used to choose streaming data formats.

 - `<info>#toDash(url_transformer)`
-  - Converts streaming data to a MPEG-DASH manifest.
+  - Converts streaming data to an MPEG-DASH manifest.

 - `<info>#download(options)`
   - Downloads the video.
 See [download](#download).